BrowserWorks/Waterfox/toolkit/components/telemetry/docs/pings.rst

 Submission
 ==========

-Pings are submitted via a common API on ``TelemetryPing``.
+Pings are submitted via a common API on ``TelemetryController``.
 It allows callers to choose a custom retention period that determines how long pings are kept on disk if submission wasn't successful.
 If a ping failed to submit (e.g. because of missing internet connection), Telemetry will retry to submit it until its retention period is up.

 *Note:* the :doc:`main pings <main-ping>` are kept locally even after successful submission to enable the HealthReport and SelfSupport features.
 They will be deleted after their retention period of 180 days.